MiguelSombrero/sql-query-builder/README.md

 ![GitHub Actions](https://github.com/MiguelSombrero/sql-query-builder/workflows/Java%20CI%20with%20Maven/badge.svg)

-Sql query builder is Java-library used for building SQL query strings more easily.
-Syntax of the SQL query strings is intended to be compatible at least with MySQL.
+Sql query builder is Java-library used for building and executing SQL queries.

+**Syntax of the SQL queries is compatible at least with MySQL, but might work with other DBMS too.**

+## Main features

+- Create `SELECT`, `UPDATE`, `INSERT`, `CREATE`, `DELETE` and `DROP` queries easily
+- Execute queries against database and do something with the results
+- Supports user input validation and parametrized queries

 ## Examples

-Basic SELECT statement:

-    String SQLQuery = QueryFactory
+To use sql-query-builder, you need to instantiate `SQLQueryBuilder` class with [Datasource](https://docs.oracle.com/javase/8/docs/api/javax/sql/DataSource.html) object to connect your database.

+    SQLQueryBuilder sqlQueryBuilder = new SQLQueryBuilder(datasource);

+After this you can start creating queries:

+    SelectQuery query = sqlQueryBuilder
         .select()
             .column("firstname").alias("first")
             .column("lastname").alias("last")